-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+You can choose a fixed-rate loan to lock in a low rate.
+People choose fixed-rate loans because interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a favorable rate.
 Call Reliance Mortgage Service, Inc at 562 320-0510 for details.

-There are many types of Adjustable Rate Mortgages.
-Generally, the interest for ARMs are based on an outside index.
+There are many different types of Adjustable Rate Mortgages.
+Generally, interest on ARMs are based on an outside index.
 A few of these are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature the lowest rates toward the start.
-They usually guarantee the lower rate for an initial period that varies greatly.
+ARMs usually start at a very low rate that usually increases as the loan ages.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
+In these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-Loans like this are often best for people who expect to move in three or five years.
-These types of ARMs most benefit people who will sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
+These loans are often best for people who expect to move within three or five years.
+These types of adjustable rate programs most benefit borrowers who will sell their house or refinance before the loan adjusts.